General Questions

 Do you support “Preserve order IDs” option for Recent Data Migration?

-Note: For both examples, the "Preserve order IDs on Target Store" option is available within Recent Data Migration only if it has been chosen before Full Migration.
+For all platforms, the "Preserve order IDs on Target Store" option is available within Recent Data Migration only if it was initially selected before the Full Migration.
+This ensures the system is prepared to handle the preservation of order IDs during subsequent migrations.

 More info